Linhua-Sun/Ath_Heat_Hi-C/README.md

-# Bioinformatic analysis code of Heat Stress Project
+# Bioinformatic Analysis Code of Heat Stress Project
 Bioinformatic analysis of RNA-Seq, WGBS, and Hi-C analysis in *Arabidopsis thaliana*

 Date: 2019-12-26